vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Jyestha-krtya--Vide HV II.
 750-51, KR 179-195, VKK 259-283,

 NS 98-101, Smk 117-137, PC 6, GK 23.
 Jy, śu. l-Karavīra pratipad-vrata (see p.
 280), beginning of Daśaharā-snāna (AK folio 153 a); śu.
 3 Rambhāvrata (which see); śu.
 4 worship of Umā by women for saubhāgya (KKN 389-90, KR 185); śu, 8 worship of Suklādevi (KKN 390, KR 186, KN 198); śu.
 9-worship of Umā, fast that day or nakta, dinner to maiden); śu.
 10-Ganges came down to earth on Tuesday and when Sun in Hasta (Smk 119-120); vide Daśaharā pp. 90-91 above; on pūrnimā if on Jyestha-naksatra gift of umbrella and sandals to a brāhmaṇa (V. Dh.
 90.14); for Jy.
 Pūrnimā vrata see Pad.
 V.7.
 10–28; called Mahājyesthi if there is Jyesthā-naksatra and also Jupiter and the Sun is in Rohiṇi (HK 641, KV 348-49, VKK 78, NS 161 ); Jy. pūrnimā is Manvādi; worship of Vedas on Full Moon as they appeared in the world on this day (KKN 390, KR 192 ); vide Vaṭasāyitrivrata pp. 91-94 above: Kr.
-8 worship of Siva (NA 56 ); kr.
+8 worship of Śiva (NA 56 ); kr.
 14 worship of Revati with dark flowers (KKN 389, KR 184); on amāvāsy, some observe Vaṭasāvitri

 (KKS 6 ) and circumambulate the Vaṭa tree.
 Jyesthāvrata-(1) on Bh. śu.
 8 if it is in conjunction with